firecomm/firecomm.io-2.0/static/docs/GettingStarted/intro2.0.md

 })
   .bind('0.0.0.0: 3000')
 ```
-> Note: `Server`s can be passed an array of strings to bind any number of sockets.
+> The .bind method can be passed an array of strings to accept requests at any number of addresses.
 For example:
 > ```javascript
 > server.bind( [
 >   '0.0.0.0: 3000',